 What is a pellet gas combo grill?
 A pellet gas combo grill is a type of grill that uses both wood pellets and natural gas or propane as fuel.
-These are grills that have both the pellet and gas heating and cooking components built into one frame.
+These grills feature heating and cooking components from both pellet and gas grills, integrated into a single frame.
 So you get a pellet grill and a gas grill in one grill.

 What is a Pellet Gas Combo Grill?